JigglyNoahPuff/TrelliscopeJS/README.md

 # TrelliscopeJS
-My personal work with Trelliscope and its implementations
+My and Chris Trivinos personal work with Trelliscope and its implementations